AnXingju/DIPcode/README.md

 # DIPcode
- This is some of my exercise codes for digital image processing, just for learning reference.
+ This is some of my exercise codes for digital image processing, and it is just for learning reference.
  Through the preparation and arrangement of GUI, we can understand the important method of image processing, and realize this method with algorithm in MATLAB.